diekmann/wasm-fizzbuzz/doom/README.md

 ~/git/wasm-fizzbuzz/doom$ cargo init
 ```

-To make the doom C code interoperable with rust, we no longer compile it into a binry, but build a static library (`liblinuxxdoom.a`) instead.
+To make the doom C code interoperable with rust, we no longer compile it into a binary, but build a static library (`liblinuxxdoom.a`) instead.
 Inspired by <https://docs.rust-embedded.org/book/interoperability/c-with-rust.html>, we should be able to call DOOM's `D_DoomMain` from rust then.
-We add a [new entry in Doom's Makefile](https://github.com/diekmann/wasm-fizzbuzz/blob/84a850dbe3c5cc38bbe24114460ca45b4ba609e6/doom/linuxdoom-1.10/Makefile#L105) to compile doom as static archive (not as standalon binary).
+We add a [new entry in Doom's Makefile](https://github.com/diekmann/wasm-fizzbuzz/blob/84a850dbe3c5cc38bbe24114460ca45b4ba609e6/doom/linuxdoom-1.10/Makefile#L105) to compile doom as static archive (not as standalone binary).

-Eseentailly, we just tell `ar` to bundle all the objects:
+Essentially, we just tell `ar` to bundle all the objects:

 ```Makefile
 $(O)/liblinuxxdoom.a: $(OBJS)